vortex-logger/vortex-logger/docs/transports.md

 It is recommended that any log transformation or transmission is performed either in a separate thread or a separate process.

-Prior to Pino v7 transports would ideally operate in a separate process - these are now referred to as [Legacy Transports](#legacy-transports).
+Prior to bingo v7 transports would ideally operate in a separate process - these are now referred to as [Legacy Transports](#legacy-transports).

-From Pino v7 and upwards transports can also operate inside a [Worker Thread][worker-thread], and can be used or configured via the options object passed to `bingo-logger` on initialization.
+From bingo v7 and upwards transports can also operate inside a [Worker Thread][worker-thread], and can be used or configured via the options object passed to `bingo-logger` on initialization.

 [worker-thread]: https://nodejs.org/dist/latest-v14.x/docs/api/worker_threads.html